Facial fillers (Juvéderm)

-Juvederm is a product that is made from hyaluronic acid and lidocaine.
+The facial fillers (Juvéderm) use at ExcelleMD are made from hyaluronic acid and lidocaine.
 Hyaluronic acid is a substance found naturally in the skin that holds water and helps keep it hydrated and plump.
 Lidocaine is an analgesic that makes the injection experience more comfortable.
-Juvederm products are based on VYCROSS technology, it is designed to smooth out the skin.
+Facial fillers (Juvéderm) products are based on VYCROSS technology, it is designed to smooth out the skin.
 Results that look natural and long-lasting.

 What Is Hyaluronic Acid?

 Hyaluronic acid (HA) is a substance found naturally in our skin that holds water and helps keep it hydrated and plump.
 The molecule holds a thousand times its weight in water to not only retain all that moisture in our skin, but also prevent all that moisture from evaporating into the air.
 Just like collagen and elastin, the amount of naturally occurring hyaluronic acid in our bodies decreases as we get older.

 Hyaluronic acid also has the effect of filling the spaces between the cells in order to maintain the smooth and radiant appearance of the skin.

 The facial fillers (Juvéderm) are used to enhance the appearance of the face.
 Whether it is to give volume or shape to your lips, cheeks and chin.
 It can also fill in and soften the wrinkles around the mouth, minimize the appearance of facial wrinkles or deep furrows between the eyebrows.